 For the serious backyard cook, a professional appearing outdoor kitchen is the ultimate dream.
-Fortunately, there is an option that doesn't require you know anything about plumbing, masonry or basic construction.
+Fortunately, there is an option that doesn't require you to know anything about plumbing, masonry or basic construction.
 Prefabricated grill islands come in all sizes and can offer a whole host of amenities.
 While these units can be very expensive, they are becoming more and more popular.
 Grill islands are a great way to add value to your home and replace a rickety old gas grill with something that really impresses.

 A grill island is a large, stationary structure that has space for a gas grill, plenty of counter space and can include practically anything you would have in your indoor kitchen.
 These days cabinets, refrigerators, and even dishwashers are designed for outdoor use and can easily be built into a grill island.
 If you have a need for something it can be added on.
 The advantage of these pre-made units is that they can be delivered, hooked up and ready to go in as little as a day.